 Cutting-Edge Research, Improved Outcomes

-As a member of US Oncology Network, a worldwide leader in cancer research, our patients at Arizona Oncology have access to some of the most the most advanced clinical trials today.
+As a member of US Oncology Network, a worldwide leader in cancer research, Arizona Oncology has access to some of the most the most advanced clinical trials today.
 US Oncology Research, supported by McKesson Specialty Health, specializes in oncology clinical trials and is one of the largest and most reputable community-based research networks in the world.
 With more than 1,500 available clinical trials and over 65,000 patients enrolled across the country, the program is giving patients the opportunity for a better outcome and quality of life.

 Currently, clinical trials for prostate cancer are available at select Arizona Oncology locations including Scottsdale and Phoenix, Glendale in the West Valley, and Tucson.
 For more information on participating in these prostate cancer research trials or if you would like to learn more about our other clinical trials, please ask your prostate cancer doctor.
 A complete list of all of the trials available through Arizona Oncology can be seen by clicking this link.